Dinner at Chakra Indian Restaurant in Beverly Hills.

 There was an after party but I was tired and wanted to get home to Julius.
 I had a little midnight snack – an organic peach:

-It was really good!
-This is my first time drinking hemp milk and I liked it a lot – it’s a lot creamier than rice/almond milk.
+It is really good!
+This is my first time drinking hemp milk and I like it a lot – it’s a lot creamier than rice/almond milk.